 RES Essay Prize

-The Review of English Studies is now inviting entries for its 2014 Essay Prize.
+The Review of English Studies will shortly be inviting entries for its 2016 Essay Prize.
 The RES Essay Prize aims to encourage scholarship amongst postgraduate research students in Britain and abroad.
 The essay can be on any topic of English literature or the English language from the earliest period to the present.

 The winner will receive: